Norfolk Honey - old queens

 Why should you want an old queen?

 Sometimes mistakes happen and a queen gets damaged or lost.
-During the height of the season it easy enough to replace your queen by breeding a new one, (see queen breeding) buying one in or by simply leaving your bees to get on with ire-queening themselves.
+During the height of the season it is easy enough to replace your queen by breeding a new one, (see queen breeding).
+Or by buying a new queen in - there are several companies that offer new queens for sale (often they are bought in from the continent).
+Or you can simply leave your bees to get on with it so that they re-queen themselves.
 However, if it is early or late in the year and you can't buy a new queen and the weather isn't suitable for queen rearing your choices are much more limited.
 If you have more than one hive you can merge two colonies together and wait until next year or later in the year to split them up again.
-But if you have just one hive you can't do that and without a queen your colony is not going to thrive or even exist for very long.
+But if you have just one hive you can't do that.
+Without a laying queen your colony is not going to thrive or even exist for very long.
 In these circumstances any old queen is a good queen.

 More about old queens

-Just because a queen is old it doesn't follow that she is in anyway inferior.
+Just because a queen is old, it doesn't always follow that she is in anyway inferior.
 Indeed many of my old queens are old because they are good queens and the bees are happy to keep them going.
-I remove them because I want new queens in strong colonies as early in the season as I can.
+At the start of the season I may remove an old queen because I want to replace her with a new queen.
+There are advantages in putting new queens into strong colonies as early in the season as possible.
 I take the old queen out as a nuc and put her in another brood box draining off the flying bees.
-Given a little feed she will soon build up a new colony.
+Then, given a little feed, she will soon build up a new colony.
 If the bees don't like her they may supercede her.
 If they like her she will still be there in the Autumn and go through the winter to the start of another season.
-If a queen survives into a third year and continues to lay well then she may be worth breeding from as queens are generally becoming short lived in recent years.
+If a queen survives into a third year and continues to lay well then she may be worth breeding from.
+Queens in recent years tend to be short lived, so long lived queens may have good traits that we want to encourage.
+At the end of the year I could have old queens that have been working hard throughout the season but have been replaced by new young queens in the autumn and become surplus to my requirments.

 For more info on rearing new queens please see my queen breeding page